rfjakob/barwin-arduino/2do.md

  - [ ] abort button
  - [ ] abort command
  - [ ] pause/command switch
+ - [ ] do we check the number of params?
  - [x] move bottles at the same time?
  - [ ] Protothreads?
  - [ ] fix Makefile for Arduino One